Natiman58/AirBnB_clone/README.md

 0. README, AUTHORS

            Write a README.md:
            description of the project
            description of the command interpreter:
            how to start it
            how to use it

-      You should have an AUTHORS file at the root of your repository, listing all

-      individuals having contributed content to the repository.
+        You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 For format, reference

-      Docker’s AUTHORS page

-      You should use branches and pull requests on GitHub - it will help you as team

-      to organize your work

 1. Be pycodestyle compliant!

     Write beautiful code that passes the pycodestyle checks.